A Cross the Universe (album)

-A Cross the Universe is the first live album by the French electronic music duo Justice, released on 24 November 2008 on iTunes and on 9 December 2008 physically by Ed Banger Records, Because Music and Atlantic Records.
+A Cross the Universe is the first live album by the French electronic music duo Justice, released on 24 November 2008 on iTunes and on 9 December 2008 physically by Ed Banger Records and Because Music in France, and Atlantic Records in the US.

 History and background

-The album's title is a play on words of The Beatles song "Across the Universe" and the band's own album †.
+The album's title is a play on words of the Beatles song "Across the Universe" and the band's own album †.
 The live portion of this release was recorded at a concert in San Francisco, California at the Concourse Exhibition Center, on 27 March 2008.
 The CD also came with a DVD of the film of the same name called A Cross the Universe.